jurijsk/dummy-package/README.md

 	- Adding package.lock with no packages to make `npm ci` shut up
 	- removing unscoped `repository` from `.npmrc` to make instalations from public repost possible
 	- send it
+v1.0.3
+	- Getting rid of `      - run: npm test` is the GitHub Actions workflow